11.3. Numerical Differentiation

 For discretely sampled data, this becomes an approximation.

-The variable h represents the distance between the samples with respect to x (\delta x) and is proportional to the error, which may be acceptable for some applications, but not acceptable for other applications.
-This algorithm is called the forward Euler finite-difference derivative.
+The variable \(h\) represents the \(x\) distance between the samples (\(\delta x\)) and is proportional to the error, which may be acceptable for some applications, but not others.
+The algorithm that makes use of the simple derivative definition is called the forward Euler finite-difference derivative.

-For sampled data values, the MATLAB function diff returns the difference between consecutive values, dy_dx = diff(y)/h;.
+For sampled data values, the MATLAB function diff returns the difference between consecutive values, which is used to compute the derivative dy_dx = diff(y)/h;.
 Note that the size of the array returned by diff is one element smaller than the array passed to it.

-To take the derivative of a function, first sample the data at intervals of h; and then use diff as with pre-sampled data.
-The challenge is to determine an appropriate value for h.
+To take the derivative of a function, first sample the data (\(y\left(x_i\right)\)) at intervals of \(h\); then find the differences of consecutive values with the diff function.
+The challenge is to determine an appropriate value for \(h\).
 It should be small enough to give good granularity.
-The evaluation of small enough depends entirely on the data being evaluated.
-However, it should not be so small as to require excessive computation or to cause excessive rounding errors from the division by h.
-As a rule of thumb, h should not be much smaller than 10^{-8}.
-Some testing of different values of h may be required for some applications.
+The evaluation of small enough depends entirely on the evaluated data.
+However, it should not be so small as to require excessive computation or to cause excessive rounding errors from the division by \(h\).
+As a rule of thumb, \(h\) should not be much smaller than \(10^{-8}\) [SIAUW15].
+Some testing with different values of \(h\) may be required for some applications.
+The deriv_cos script provides a starting point for experimentation.
+See how changing the value of \(h\) affects the accuracy of the numerical derivative.
+Figure Fig. 11.10 shows the plot where \(h = \pi/40\).

 % File: deriv_cos.m